buildingSMART/BCF-API/README.md

 * update the Topic, or add comments or viewpoints
 * place the Topic into `closed` status
+* leave the Topic `open` or place the topic back into `open` status after closing it

 ## 1.9 Additional Response and Request Object Properties